 PsycCRITIQUES—use this database to find full-text reviews of books and films in psychology.
 Reviews can be an invaluable time-saving resource for instructors or other professionals.
 For example, when selecting books or films for classroom instruction, professors or librarians may want to read reviews in PsycCRITIQUES to narrow their selection rather than reviewing a number of books or films.

-tutorial: A Closer Look at PsycCRITIQUES (Flash file; closed captioned)
+Tutorial: A Closer Look at PsycCRITIQUES (YouTube video; closed captioned)